Why Can't I Have It ALL in a Relationship?

 When expectations shift from partnership to servitude, love quickly erodes.

-In today’s dating world, pop culture has created an entire dictionary of slang to describe toxic behaviors and manipulative relationship patterns.
-While some terms are lighthearted, many capture abusive expectations and exploitative trends in modern dating.
+In today's dating world, pop culture has created an entire dictionary of slang to describe toxic behaviors and manipulative relationship patterns.
 Knowing these words helps you recognize red flags early and protect your emotional well-being.

 - Love bombing – Overwhelming someone with affection/gifts early on to control them later.